 If you’ve never heard of a “Witch Window” you may be tempted to think it’s a wonky, rickety window on a witch’s house but of course, you’d be wrong.
 Whilst witch windows are far more common in the US, it’s pretty rare to see any in the UK.
 So, if you’ve never heard the term before, here’s what a Witch Window actually is.

-Often referred to as a Vermont Window, they're almost exclusively found in and around the U.S. state of Vermont, typically in the central and northern parts of the state.
-You'll mainly find them in old farmhouses from the 19th century although you can, very occasionally, see them in New-Builds.
-Since the TV show 'Little House on the Prairie' was set in this era, I might go back and watch a few episodes to see if I can see any on the Ingalls' farmhouse...on second thoughts, probably not.
+Often referred to as Vermont or coffin windows, witch windows are almost exclusively found in and around the U.S. state of Vermont, typically in the central and northern parts of the state.
+You’ll mainly find them in old farmhouses from the 19th century although you can, very occasionally, see them in New-Builds.
+Since the TV show ‘Little House on the Prairie’ was set in this era, I might go back and watch a few episodes to see if I can see any on the Ingalls’ farmhouse…on second thoughts, probably not.

 How Did The Name Originate?